Detail of Pachypodium Cactipes Home Care Plant

 It is endemic to southwestern Madagascar, where it is common in dry forest and deciduous woodland at lower elevations, particularly along the banks of rivers and streams.
 Its natural habitat is threatened by logging and charcoal production.

 The Pachypodium cacti is a tall, single-trunked succulent with a colorful trunk.
-This very exotic plant needs protection from the cold temperatures in winter and also direct sunlight, which can cause sun spots.
+This very exotic plant needs protection from the cold temperatures in winter and also direct sunlight, which can cause sunspots.
 The Pachypodium cactipes, also known as the Madagascar Palm Tree or Cactus-Pine is a subspecies of the Pachypodium genus.
-It grows in habitat between 4,000 and 6,000 feet above sea level.
+It grows in a habitat between 4,000 and 6,000 feet above sea level.

-Pachypodium Cactipes has a brownish coloration on its older portions, especially during the winter months or due to drought or other environmental factors, rather than at the base of the cliffs like other members of its family.
+Pachypodium Cactipes have a brownish coloration on their older portions, especially during the winter months or due to drought or other environmental factors, rather than at the base of the cliffs like other members of their family.

-Pachypodium cactipes is native to Madagascar and typically grows in desert conditions.
-However, Pachypodium are generally quite adaptable when it comes to lighting and water requirements, so this should not be a problem for most growers.
-When purchasing a new pachypodium cactipes, select plants that have several fleshy roots, which is an indication that the plant is happy.
+Pachypodium cactipes are native to Madagascar and typically grow in desert conditions.
+However, Pachypodium is generally quite adaptable when it comes to lighting and water requirements, so this should not be a problem for most growers.
+When purchasing new pachypodium cactipes, select plants that have several fleshy roots, which is an indication that the plant is happy.
 Never purchase Pachypodium cactipes with long lean roots as they are usually unhealthy.

-They make a great house plants because they thrive on neglect, and their hardiness makes them a likely candidate for cold hardy areas.
+They make great houseplants because they thrive on neglect, and their hardiness makes them a likely candidate for cold hardy areas.
 They like bright indirect light and warm temperatures of about 70 degrees F (21 degrees C), so you should give it plenty of light and water during spring/summer and then allow its soil to almost dry out before watering again in late fall/winter months.